melezhik/swat/README.md

 There are lot of reasons why you might need a hooks.
 To say a few:

 - create swat generators
+- redefine http responses ( see later )
 - redefine http resources ( see later )
 - call swat modules ( see later )
 - other custom code